Home

 Press the button to put the same cash reward on both kinds of work, and watch what it does to each.

 The upside of the opposite approach is easy to find in the wild.
-3M has long let engineers spend around 15 percent of their time on projects of their own choosing; that policy produced the Post-it Note.
-Google copied the idea as "20 percent time," and it gave the company Gmail and the bones of Google Maps.
+3M has long encouraged employees to spend around 15 percent of their time exploring their own ideas; that culture helped produce the Post-it Note.
+Google adopted "20 percent time," and its 2004 filing named Google News and AdSense among the products prototyped through independent projects.
 Nobody ordered those things built.
 People were trusted with their own attention, and they over-delivered.

 07